Susan L-J Dickinson, MSGC | Chief Executive Officer

 Matthew joined AFTD in October 2016.
 He brings more than a decade of experience writing for diverse audiences, including seven years of experience in nonprofit communications as the staff writer/editor for the Paraprofessional Healthcare Institute.
 In collaboration with AFTD’s development and communications team, Matthew works in varied contexts to support AFTD’s sustainability and public presence.
 He holds a Bachelor’s in journalism from New York University.

-Matthew joined the staff in December 2009 as Program Coordinator.
+Matthew joined AFTD’s staff in December 2009.
 Having earned his Master of Social Service degree from Bryn Mawr College’s Graduate School of Social Work and Social Research, he made a career transition to social services from the field of natural sciences.
-Matt is integral to AFTD’s patient and caregiver support and education efforts, and is responsible for the development of AFTD’s Grassroots Network.
+In June 2021 Matt became AFTD Advocacy Manager, responsible for informing AFTD’s advocacy strategy and for the coordination and development of all AFTD advocacy activities.

 Jeff joined AFTD in January 2018 as Office Manager.
 Jeff brings close to thirty years of experience in staff accounting, information technology support, and customer relationship management skills from organizations of both global and local scale.
 He has had experience supporting back office functions in the nonprofit world — most recently in higher education environment, where he worked closely with directors to streamline processes and implement new systems.